 For the last few years, the universe has been guiding me through lessons of love and liberty.
 Whereas, adults define love first by its hoops and requirements, I’m continually in awe of how quickly and sincerely children love, how deeply they feel it when someone leaves, and how openly they celebrate when someone returns.
 I’m still working on it, but there’s nothing like a little Tribe Time to spotlight the walls that I’ve lived inside of and worked hard to maintain and to also offer an alternative way of living, being, thinking, and loving anyone including strangers and acquaintances.
 These lessons have been about me re-discovering what children all know and recognize as essential—how to love hard, quickly, without discrimination or hoops to jump through.

 Tribe Time always gives me the opportunity to break down my walls, do things I normally wouldn’t, and love fiercely and unapologetically without concern for regret or asking the question, “But what if this person hurts me, rejects me, takes advantage of me, etc.” and to be my black-girl-poet self.
 That’s part of the reason that we stack retreat participants 3 and 4 to a cabin, ask you to write together, to host a class, and to invite another cabin over for dinner and games—there’s no hiding.
-(Please believe, when we go international in summer 2016, we will not be at a resort sipping mojitos, but sitting in someone livingroom, sharing a homecooked meal, and recognizing our own complicit Western privilege.)
+(Please believe, when we start hosting international retreats, we will not be at a resort sipping mojitos.
+We will be sitting in someone livingroom, sharing a homecooked meal, and recognizing our own complicit Western privilege.)

 This Tribe allows me to be my free self without second-guessing or feeling judged and trust that black-girl-poetic genius appears in the way I blink, and doesn’t have to be wrestled for or proven.
 I don’t have to be anybody’s perfect anyone.
 I just have to be me, do my thang, and live by my own set of rules.
 Just love, be infected by it, then spread it around, infect others with it.
 I love you, guys.